 - An infrastructure reasonably located to dispense marijuana to registered qualified patients statewide or regionally as determined by the department.

 - The financial ability to maintain operations for the duration of the two-year approval cycle, including the provision of certified financial statements to the department.

 - That all owners, officers, board members, and managers have passed a level 2 background screening.

 - The employment of a medical director to supervise the activities of the MMTC.

 - A diversity plan that promotes and ensures the involvement of minority persons and minority business enterprises, as defined in s.
 288.703, Fla.
 Stat., or veteran business enterprises, as defined in s.
 295.187, Fla.
 Stat., in ownership, management, and employment.

-RECOMMENDED FLORIDA BUSINESS PLANS FOR MARIJUANA DISPENSARY/CULTIVATION APPLICATION:
+RECOMMENDED FLORIDA MARIJUANA BUSINESS PLANS FOR MMTC APPLICATION:

 Florida Gov. Rick Scott signed a limited medical marijuana bill into law on June 16, 2014.
 SB 1030 also known as The Compassionate Medical Cannabis Act- protects qualifying patients suffering from a very limited amount of disorders from the use and possession of CBD.
 The law authorized for a limited amount of Medical Marijuana Treatment Center (MMTC) and the state awarded seven organizations to grow, process and dispense the low-THC marijuana.

 In November 2016, Florida passed Amendment 2 legalizing medical use of marijuana for individuals with debilitating medical conditions as determined by licensed Florida physician.
 In June 2017, Gov. Rick Scott signed SB 8A into law, to ensure the Florida government will meet the deadlines outlined by Amendment 2 in order to have regulations drafted by July 3, 2017 and implemented by October 3, 2017.